slashedCodes/roblox-sussy-group-finder/README.md

 pip -r requirements.txt
 python main.py
 ```
-Note: Make sure to edit the config.json5 file to your liking.
+Note: Make sure to edit the config.json5 file to your liking. <br>

 # Will this solve the problem that it aims to solve?